 Price: $10.96 for a 10-pack on Amazon

 Japanese curry is one of my favorite styles of curry.
-If you feel the same way, then get ready to buy a pack of these and then immediately consume them all.
+If you feel the same way, then get ready to buy a pack of these and instantaneously enjoy the wonders of instant curry ramen.
 The curry flavor of these Nissin Cup Noodles is so inviting and warm; it’s not spicy, but extremely aromatic and will definitely satisfy the Japanese curry craving you may have.
 I recommend throwing some shredded cheese on top for a curry cheese ramen and serving it with a side of chicken karaage or pork katsu.
 Preparation is as easy as any typical cup noodle—just add hot water and go.

 Price: $11.38 for a six-pack on Amazon